rhizomedotorg/fullscreen-gif-viewer/README.md

 fullscreen-gif-viewer
 =====================

-This webapp is for fullscreen GIF playback.
-GIFs are loaded in the background while an ASCII loading indicator is shown.
+An app for fullscreen GIF playback.
+GIFs are loaded in the background with an ASCII loading indicator.
 [Live demo](http://archive.rhizome.org/darling-rhizomeseries/maja2.html)

 Setup